oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

     ![](./images/control-break1.png " ")

 10. The control break is now applied.
 You want to highlight rows that meet a condition.
-Select Actions > Format > Highlight.
+Select **Actions > Format > Highlight**.

     ![](./images/highlight1.png " ")

-11. In the Highlight dialog, enter the following:
+11. In the Highlight dialog, Enter the following:

     - Name: Enter **Project Costing greater than 800**
     - Background Color: Click Colors and select **Yellow**.